chrt-io/blog/_posts/2021-03-16-mimicking-the-best.md

 ---
 #### How can we create beautiful charts?
 Replicate the best!

-From the first moment we used **chrt** to clone charts that we liked from leading publications and inspiring books.
+From the first moment, we used **chrt** to clone charts that we liked from leading publications and inspiring books.
 The principle was simple: if we can reproduce the charts produced by NYT, Washington Post, Economist and others with **chrt,** then we will cover most of the best practices of data visualization.

 Another source of inspiration we used since day one is the [Datawrapper blog](https://blog.datawrapper.de/).
 We tried to replicate the charts from [Greenland’s ice is melting, but without an OMG moment](https://blog.datawrapper.de/weekly-chart-greenland-ice-melting-global-warming-2019/) (that is also an experiment inspired by a chart from the Economist).